 Under the Code of Practice, children with complex SEND will be given an EHC Plan which will outline support and adaptations needed to support the child.

 How are our staff trained to support children with SEND?

 We regularly evaluate the needs of all children including those who require SEND support and staff are carefully deployed according to their strengths and the children’s needs.
 Targets for SEND provision are included within the school development plan including training.
-During 2016-17 staff received training on Speech & Language, dyslexia, managing challenging behaviour, RESET and supporting children with Mental Health needs.
+Please see the SEND information report for training details.

 How do we evaluate the effectiveness of our SEND provision?